 Research team clarifies the mechanism of gliotoxin, a mycotoxin from the fungus Aspergillus fumigatus

 It is everywhere — and it is extremely dangerous for people with a weakened immune system.
-The fungus Aspergillus fumigatus occurs virtually everywhere on Earth, as a dark grey, wrinkled cushion on damp walls or in microscopically small spores that blow through the air and cling to wallpaper, mattresses and floors.
-Healthy people usually have no problem if spores find their way into their body, as their immune defence system will put the spores out of action.
-However, the fungus can threaten the lives of people with a compromised immune system, such as AIDS patients or people who are immunosuppressed following an organ transplantation.
+The fungus Aspergillus fumigatus occurs virtually everywhere on Earth, like a dark grey, wrinkled cushion on damp walls or in microscopically small spores that blow through the air and cling to wallpaper, mattresses, and floors.
+Healthy people usually have no problem if spores find their way into the body, as their immune defense system will put the spores out of action.
+However, the fungus can threaten the lives of people with a compromised immune system, such as AIDS patients or people who are immunosuppressed following organ transplantation.

 To achieve this, the researchers brought immune cells into contact with synthetically produced gliotoxin.
-These cells, called neutrophilic granulocytes, represent the first line of the immune defence system.
+These cells, called neutrophilic granulocytes, represent the first line of the immune defense system.
 “Their task is to detect pathogens and eliminate them,” explains Werz.
-As soon as such a cell comes into contact with a pathogen, for example a fungus, it releases specific messenger substances (leukotrienes) into the blood, which attract other immune cells.
-Once a sufficiently large number of immune cells has gathered, they can render the intruder harmless.
+As soon as such a cell comes into contact with a pathogen, for example, a fungus, it releases specific messenger substances (leukotrienes) into the blood, which attract other immune cells.
+Once a sufficiently large number of immune cells have gathered, they can render the intruder harmless.

 Cooperation in Cluster of Excellence ‘Balance of the Microverse’